gabriela-framework/gabriela/docs/README.md

 ## 1.4 Events

 As we said in the Primer, event system implements the [Mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern).
-The mediator pattern defines how a set of objects should interact and that is true for Gabriela but it is also used to send out events that are important to your application so you can react to them.
+The mediator pattern defines how a set of objects should interact, and that is also how Gabriela implements it, but it is also used to send out events that are important to your application so you can react to them.

 There are two types of events: **mediator** event and **emitter** event.
 The only difference between the two